-The top 25: Jens Eckstein, SR One
+The rest of the 100 (in alphabetical order): Jens Eckstein, SR One

 SR One operates independently of GlaxoSmithKline and is not a strategic investor, with the pharma group doing some strategic venture investing on its own, as both fund commitments and direct equity investments.
-Thinking back to last year, Eckstein paid tribute to a team that had remained remarkably stable over the past six years even after Kent Gossett’s death in 2013.

 Eckstein joined SR One after working at venture firm TVM Capital as a general partner since 2007.
 He joined TVM as a principal in 2004.
 At TVM he became chief executive of SelectX Pharmaceuticals, and was also an entrepreneur-in-residence at the company.